Sour Coffee? Read This...

 - How to Fix Sour Coffee (Depending on your Brewing Method)

 Have you ever had a cup of sour coffee?
 It’s a pretty common problem, right up there with coffee tasting too bitter.
-In fact, the two problems are actually related!
+Hint: it has something to do with extraction.

 So why does coffee taste sour?
 In this article, I want to address the problem of sour coffee and offer a range of solutions to eliminate these unwelcome flavors.